barcek/rvry/README.md

 ## Streams

 If the output of `rvry` is piped to another process, only the final output is passed, without the character(s) marking each step, unless the `--near` or `-N` flag is used.
 Use of `Ctrl-C` to end the script will interrupt the entire pipeline.

+## Development plan

+The following are the expected next steps in the development of the code base.
+The general medium-term aim is a more portable, robust and visual implementation.
+Pull requests are welcome for these and other potential improvements.

+- provide sample uses
+- add automatic dependency checking with notification
+- extend argument handling for short flag clustering
+- allow for:
+  - greater variation in visual output
+  - alternative timestamp formats
+- revise for full POSIX compatibility